butaixianran/DazToBlender/README.md

-# Daz To Blender 3.0 quick fix
+# Daz To Blender 3.0 fixed version

 **This is a fork to do some update.**